minillinim/vitalHarshArm/README.rst

 vitalHarshArm
 ========

-Create memory efficient D classes from structured templates.
+Create memory efficient C++ classes from structured templates.

-Uses a template system to create D classes which have optimal memory packing.
+Uses a template system to create C++ classes which have optimal memory packing FTW!!!

 Under development!!!